hyperk/LEAF/README.md

 # How to:
 1. Source RunAtStart.sh after you updated your ROOT directory.
+2. Use the script ./SetupDataModel.sh to define the DataModel (if you have hk-AstroAnalysis, you should setup the global variable)
 2. Enter the leaf/ repository and make clean;make
 3. Enter the example repository and make clean;make
 4. One example of how to run the code is set in example: test_example.sh